-To implement the 6-step process described in Figure 1a, the hypotheses developed in the assessment stage must be harmonized with the design of actions and associated monitoring in the design stage.
-This will occur in the remaining July 1997 Cooperative Agreement period using the process described in Section I.F.1., above.
-The CEMs and hypotheses determine what is accomplished in the IMRP.
+To implement the 6-step process described in Figure 1b, the hypotheses developed in the assessment stage must be harmonized with the design of actions and associated monitoring in the design stage.
+The CEMs and priority hypotheses determine what is accomplished in the IMRP.

-Ultimately, for each hypothesis, the AMP will articulate:
+Ultimately, for each priority hypothesis, the AMP will articulate in the work plan (developed according to Section I.F1):

-- what monitoring protocols will be used (Table 1); - what management actions will be applied where and when to create spatial and temporal contrasts; - ➤ what measurement precision of key indicators is attainable with the proposed protocols; - > what specific methods of data analysis will be used, and - based on all of the above, what size of effects are desirable and detectable over what time period, with what levels of Type 1 and Type 2 error (e.g. concluding that a habitat feature benefits a species when in fact it doesn't, or concluding that a habitat feature doesn't benefit a species when in fact it does).
+- > what monitoring protocols will be used (Table 1); - ➤ what management actions will be applied where and when to create spatial and temporal contrasts; - ➤ what measurement precision of key indicators is attainable with the proposed protocols; - > what specific methods of data analysis will be used, and - ➤ based on all of the above, what size of effects are desirable and detectable over what time period, with what levels of Type 1 and Type 2 error (e.g. concluding that a habitat feature benefits a species when in fact it does not, or concluding that a habitat feature doesn't benefit a species when in fact it does).